What Are The Four Warehouse Dangers At Work

 Poor lighting, excessive speeds, and operator distraction can cause collisions between forklifts and workers on foot.
 People are sometimes crushed to death in these collisions.
 Forklift operators may become crush victims themselves after a tip-over accident because they failed to use their seatbelts.

 Rushed warehouse operations often mean there is no time to clear up cluttered aisles or clean up floor spills of water, oil, and other fluids.
-These create slip and trip hazards for workers carrying out their inventory picking and packing duties.
+These create slip and fall accidents, trip and fall hazards for workers carrying out their inventory picking and packing duties.

 Hit by Objects